Surgical resection of pulmonary metastases: Outcomes by histology

 Data from the International Registry of Lung Metastases showed that the survival rates at 5, 10, and 15 years following complete resection in a variety of histologic tumor types were 36, 26, and 22 percent, respectively .
-The survival rate is influenced by the disease-free interval, number of metastases, extent of resection.
+The survival rate is influenced by the disease-free interval, number of metastases, and extent of resection.
 The potential benefits of resection and the approach to the patient are also dependent upon the histology of the tumor .
-(See "Surgical resection of pulmonary metastases: Benefits; indications; preoperative evaluation and techniques".)
+(See "Surgical resection of pulmonary metastases: Benefits, indications, preoperative evaluation, and techniques".)

 The integration of surgery into multidisciplinary therapy for patients with specific malignancies is discussed in the appropriate topic reviews.